josedab/josedab.github.io/content/about.md

 ### Outside tech
 - :men_wrestling: **Brazillian Jiu Jitsu**: When I am not coding, I am mostly thinking in BJJ.
 This has been my main passion outside work and have been doing it now for a while.
 When I travel for work, I also make sure I have some time to visit a local academy and mingle with the locals :)
-- :hamburger: **Food**: More than cooking, eating it.
-Love to eat food from different cultures, being my favourite the Szechuan cuisine.
-Having said that, if you live aroudn San Francisco, you should check out [Mission Chinese Food](https://www.missionchinesefood.com/san-francisco).
+- :hamburger: **Food**: More than cooking it, I prefer to eat it :joy:.
+Love to eat food from different cultures, being the Szechuan cuisine my favourite.
+Having said that, if you live around San Francisco, you should check out [Mission Chinese Food](https://www.missionchinesefood.com/san-francisco).

 ## Projects